hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### FCRT DarkArmour (R)

-DarkArmour (see below), an FCRT defence layer plated only a few femtometers thick, make it hard to destroy an FCRT, even if not FFG protected.
+DarkArmour is an FCRT defenceive layer plated only a few femtometers thick, make it hard to destroy an FCRT, even if not FFG protected.
 A successful attack requires shooting under the layers of plates for having even a remote chance of destroying the FCRT.

 ## Weaponry